 - Manage Multiple WordPress Sites on the Calendar

 - Frequently Asked Questions

-To add multiple WordPress sites, go to Settings > Integrations and click Add a WordPress Site.
+To add additional WordPress sites to your calendar, go to Settings > Integrations > WordPress.
+In the first step, click Add a WordPress Site.

 For more information on connecting your WordPress site, check out Connect Your WordPress Site To CoSchedule.

 To create a new WordPress post inside of CoSchedule, inside the Content Editor, click the WordPress editor.

 Select the WordPress site you are wanting to publish to.

 The post will then show up inside of the WordPress admin along with your CoSchedule calendar.
 If you create a post inside your WordPress admin, CoSchedule will automatically sync the post onto your calendar.